It's a¬†great time to buy a home.

 The index is¬†known as the Home Opportunity Index (HOI).

-In this¬†year's third quarter, the Home Opportunity Index hit 61.4%, which means that more than six-in-ten homes are affordable to households earning a median income.
-However, affordability rose only because mortgage rates have remained so low --¬†and buyers are glad that they did.
+In last year's fourth quarter, the Home Opportunity Index hit 59.9%, which means that about six-in-ten homes are affordable to households earning a median income.
+However, affordability stayed level only because home buyers had locked in rates before they rose post-election.

-But mortgage rates are climbing, and affordability is threatened.¬†Analysts expect rates to start 2017 considerably higher than they are today.
+Now, mortgage rates are climbing, and affordability is threatened.¬†Analysts expect rates to end 2017 considerably higher than they are today.

 Home prices are up close to six percent from last year.
 This affects a buyer's potential monthly payment; and raises¬†the down payment required to purchase a home.